McShelby/hugo-theme-relearn/exampleSite/content/configuration/sitemanagement/stableoutput/_index.en.md

   disableGeneratorVersion = true
 {{< /multiconfig >}}

+If you also want to turn off [Hugo's version meta tag](https://gohugo.io/getting-started/configuration/#disablehugogeneratorinject), use `disableHugoGeneratorInject=true`.

 ## Disabling IDs for Referenced Assets

 {{% badge style="cyan" icon="gears" title=" " %}}Option{{% /badge %}} The theme creates a unique ID for each build and adds it to each referenced asset's URL to make browsers not keep outdated cached assets.